TARTAN COCONUTS

 The Clifftop Track

-this is the track that DOC maintains and is the most popular track that people take.
-What I love about it is you get views along the whole track, looking down at the coastline where the rocks are white, grey and jagged, scattered with brown dots (seals!) and out to the Pacific Ocean.
+This is the official track that DOC maintains (not the one at the base of the cliff along the shoreline) and this will take you from Point Kean and across to the Southside, on the other side of the peninsula.
+What I love about most about it is you get views along the whole track, looking down at the coastline where the rocks are white, grey and jagged, scattered with brown dots (seals!) and out to the Pacific Ocean.

 Picture